National Apprenticeship Week 2023 top tips (Blog)

 Apprenticeships | Prospects.ac.uk

 Some employers and recruiters may decide to close recruitment windows early if they feel that they have received a sufficient volume of applications.
-Competition for jobs is likely to be increasing, so you should try to submit your application as soon as you are ready, rather than waiting for the deadline.
+Competition for jobs is likely to be increasing, so you should try to submit your application as soon as you are ready.
 Don’t rush it though – it’s important that you check your spelling and grammar and take time to get it right.

 Keep your options open